 Estrogen is very involved in the normal function of the skin.
 It directly affects the function of key cells in the skin, like the fibroblasts (produces collagen and elastin), keratinocytes (closely involved in skin protection) and melanocytes (involved in evenness of skin color).
 It also helps regulate hair follicle function (hair production) as well as sebaceous gland activity (producing skin oils).
 Estrogen also grabs onto water and holds it in the dermis, keeping the skin plump.
-With the extreme decrease in estrogen that occurs in the 50s, the skin deflates and wrinkles become more pronounced.
-Microcirculation may be less efficient and the skin thins from lack of nutrients and oxygen…
+With the extreme decrease in estrogen that occurs in the 50s, the skin deflates due to the loss of the natural padding of fat beneath the skin.
+This causes wrinkles to become more pronounced.
+In addition, microcirculation may be less efficient and the skin will thin from lack of nutrients and oxygen.

 Hormonal swings tied to aging also account for an increase in facial hair (peach fuzz), particularly on the cheeks, chin and upper lip.
-The menopausal years also trigger skin growths on the face and body.
+The menopausal years also trigger skin growths on the face and body like these.
 They begin as small, rough bumps and over time, they thicken and get larger.
 There are many names for these: seborrheic keratoses, actinic keratoses, skin tags, sebaceous hyperplasia, and they all can appear a bit different (some brown, some flesh color) but generally speaking, they are bumps, excess skin, enlarged oil glands and growths that protrude from the skin and become impossible to hide with makeup.
-Read: What Are These Bumps on My Skin?

 Simply put, the 50s are the decade when the most visible changes related to aging occur in the skin.
 (No fun!)